nicholascarroll/emil/README.md

 ```
 Ctrl-x h Alt-| gpt "translate to Spanish"
 ```
-Which translates the entire buffer and shows the result in a read-only buffer *Shell Output*.
+Which translates the entire buffer and shows the result in `*Shell Output*`.

 ### Shell Drawer
 `Ctrl-x Ctrl-z` suspends `emil` while preserving the current editor screen.
 This permits shell commands to be executed in the terminal below the editor content, after which editing may be resumed with `fg`.